ofriw/goatdb/docs/architecture.md

 2. Packaging this state into a signed commit representation.
 3. Appending the new commit to the [append-only commit graph](commit-graph.md).

-Nodes participates in a [synchronization process](sync.md), which exchanges missing commits between the edge node and the central server.
+Nodes participate in a [synchronization process](sync.md), which exchanges missing commits between the edge node and the central server.
 This mechanism ensures consistent data propagation across the network, resembling the behavior of distributed version control systems but operating in near-real-time.
-The same mechanism also used server-to-server.
+The same mechanism is also used for server-to-server synchronization, enabling scalability.

 ## Conflict Resolution